Silas Daniels: Early life

-Career
+Professional career

 He entered the 2005 NFL draft but was not selected, and subsequently signed to the Saskatchewan Roughriders of the Canadian Football League.
 Daniels signed in December 2005 to play indoor football with the Montgomery Maulers of the NIFL.
 The team changed their name to the Bears and moved into the AIFA, but Daniels was still listed on their roster for the 2007 season.

 Daniels is 6'0", 190 lbs and achieved a 4.40 second 40-meter dash.
 In 2007, Daniels signed with the Columbus Lions of the AIFA, but was sidelined with a leg injury.
 Daniels came back for the Lions in 2008, with 68 receptions, 900 yards, and 21 touchdown season.
 He made the 2009 All-AIFA All-pro team with 37 receptions, 458 yards, 7 touchdowns.
 Daniels started 6 games at Defensive Back and totaled 20 tackles, 2 pass breakups, and 3 interceptions.
 In 2010, Daniels helped the Stampede make a turnaround, compiling a 12–4 record and the first playoff appearance in franchise history.
 Despite missing 5 games with a broken hand, Daniels still made 2010 AIFA allstar with 53 catches 563 yards 12 touchdowns 16 tackles 1 interception and 1 fumble recovery.